 In Charlotte, I met lots of very unusual friends and coworkers.
 I also spent enough time alone to develop a pretty strong sense of self.
 There were very few romantic entanglements.
 It seemed I was the only person in the city interested in sex at the time.
 I also had my first “modem sex” here in about 1988.
 The habit never stuck.
 Additionally, I was mildly involved with ACT UP and made it to the few protests and demonstrations North Carolina had to offer.

 Perhaps because Charlotte was so incredibly boring, I became very fond of road trips and became fascinated with urbanism and how it worked.
 These trips were also just about the only time I ever got laid…

 College, Part II (1989-1992):

-By 1989, I’d had enough, moved back to my parents’ house in Greensboro and went back to school full time.
+By 1989, I’d had enough, moved back to my parents’ house and went back to school full time.
 I did better this time, graduating with a double major in Geography and Sociology (concentrated in Urban Studies), and working part-time at Kinko’s.
 I wrote some good papers, groomed myself for grad school (for nothing), and re-grouped.

 San Francisco (1992-2005):

 In 1991, I visited San Francisco for the first time.
 In October 1992, I moved there.
 It was, for a time, the first city in which I ever felt truly at home.
 I even found a cool roommate, Dan, whom I didn’t kill even after six-plus years, but he still moved out early in 1999.
 I transferred my job at Kinko’s to SF when I moved, and entered management in 1994.
 In December 1996, I left this job after more than seven years, although I ventured back in for some part-time work here and there and eventually put in a few more years full-time as well.